seanbreckenridge/url_cache/README.md

 Commands:
-  cachedir  Prints the location of the local cache directory export    Print all cached information as JSON get       Get information for one or more URLs. list      List all cached URLs
+  cachedir  Prints the location of the local cache directory export    Print all cached information as JSON get       Get information for one or more URLs list      List all cached URLs
 ```
 ### CLI Examples